 Sources: City CAFRs for the fiscal years ending December 31, 2010-2017.
+(1) In thousands of dollars.

 Table 18 shows the net contributions made by the City with respect to retiree healthcare benefits described in this section in each of the last ten fiscal years.